pratyushmaini/pokepurge/README.md

 ## Defense

 ### Input Filters
+We use the basic regex filter provided in the implementation.

+We also created a perplexity filter to screen for prompts that are most likely adversarial.
+Optimized prompts like ours use sequences of tokens that often have high perplexity and low fluency.
+We created a perplexity filter with GPT2 to detect prompts like these and to censor them.

 ### Model Modification
 Our main defense involves model editing done by adapting the implementation of the paper [Unified Concept Editing in Diffusion Models](https://github.com/rohitgandikota/unified-concept-editing) to our diffusion model.
 This implementation entails specifying